D.C. sniper attacks: Investigation

 The investigation was publicly headed by the Montgomery County Police Department (MCPD) and its chief, Charles Moose.
-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the FBI, the U.S. Secret Service, the Virginia Department of Transportation, and police departments in other jurisdictions where shootings took place provided assistance in the investigation.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), US Marshals Service, FBI, the U.S. Secret Service, the Virginia Department of Transportation, and police departments in other jurisdictions where shootings took place provided assistance in the investigation.

 Police responded within minutes to reports of attacks during the three weeks of the sniper attacks, cordoning off nearby roads and highways and inspecting all drivers, thereby grinding traffic to a halt for hours at a time.
 Police canvassed the area, talking to people, and collected surveillance tapes.

 By Friday night, October 4, the five shootings on October 3 and two on October 2 were forensically linked to the same gun.

 Eyewitness accounts of the attacks were mostly confused and spotty.
 Hotlines set up for the investigation were flooded with tips.
 Early tips from eyewitnesses included reports of a white box truck with dark lettering on the outside and two men inside speeding away from the Leisure World shopping center.
 Police across the area and the state of Maryland were pulling over white vans and trucks.
 A gray car was spotted speeding away after the October 4 shooting in Spotsylvania.